-If you follow me on Instagram, you would have seen my fine fine pictures of Cotonu, Benin on my Insta stories..
-If you don’t follow me, I recommend you should asap cos ill be posting more pictures soon..
-My handle is @yevandy
+If you follow me on Instagram, you would have seen my fine fine pictures of Cotonou, Benin Republic on my Insta stories.
+If you don’t follow me, I recommend you should asap cos ill be posting more pictures soon.

-Cotonu is a beautiful city guys.
+Cotonou is a beautiful city, guys.
 Looks very colonial if I must admit but from the moment we drove in the air was different from Lagos air… Very chilled and relaxed.

-I have been through Cotonu before… via a Cross Country bus on my way to Ghana in 2016..
-A travel post which is still in my draft but the experience of Driving to Cotonu is WAYYYY different from taking public transport..
+I have been through Cotonou before… via a Cross Country bus on my way to Ghana in 2016..
+A travel post which is still in my draft but the experience of Driving to Cotonou is WAYYYY different from taking public transport.

-Would I advise Nigerians to go to Cotonu for a short vacation: YESS!!!
+Would I advise you to go to Cotonou for a short vacation: YESS!!!
 I had an amazing experience

 Here are things that made our experience easier and things we could have done better.

-- Also make sure you have a sharp guy..
-If your you all are super quiet and Calm, someone might try to take advantage of you.
-Benin was a different country but the laws of negotiation and sharpness works here too..
+- Also, make sure you have a sharp guy..
+If you all are super quiet and Calm, someone might try to take advantage of you.
+Benin was a different country but the laws of negotiation and sharpness work here too..

-- Fill up your fuel tank..
-Like top the brimmmmm… If you can carry extra fuel sef carry… (I don’t think this is legal tho) Fuel is super expensive in Benin and Togo..
+- Fill up your fuel tank.
+Like top the brimmmmm… If you can carry extra fuel sef carry… (I don’t think this is legal tho) Fuel is super expensive in Benin and Togo.
 Like Christmas in lagos fuel scarcity type of expensive.
-Fuel in Lagos cost 145Naira per litter..
-It cost almost 400 Naira per litter in Cotonu.
+Fuel in Lagos cost 145Naira per litter.
+It cost almost 400 Naira per litter in Cotonou.
 FILL UP YOUR FUEL TANK.

 - Carry your food… or snacks.
 No better food sold at the borders..
 I checked.